zetter/multicrosser/README.md

 To run this project:
 + Install Redis and make sure the server is running
 + Run `./bin/setup` to install dependencies
++ Run `./bin/rails crosswords:load_from_feed` to load the latest crosswords to display on the homepage
 + Run `./bin/rails server` to start the project

 ## How it works